Income Tax for NRI (Non-Resident Indian): Slabs, Forms & Deductions: 2026

 - If you cannot handle tax affairs yourself (e.g., living abroad or due to legal issues), you can appoint someone to act on your behalf.

-- This can be a resident-authorized person, agent, or company representative, depending on the situation.
+- This can be a resident-authorised person, agent, or company representative, depending on the situation.

 How to Get Assistance?